atufaakhtar/Calculator_js/README.md

 ## Usage

--Click the calculator buttons to perform arithmetic operations.
+-Click the calculator buttons to perform arithmetic operations.<br>
 -The calculator is responsive and will adjust its layout based on the screen size.

 ## Contributing